All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 - Verifiable outcomes

-- The process is not linear — attention is entangled, not sequential.
+The process is not sequential — attention is entangled, not linear.

 But they cannot explain why it feels intelligent.